CMU-Graphics/Scotty3D/assignments/A3/T3-bounding-volume-hierarchy.md

 <p align="center"><img src="figures/ray_bvh_pseudocode.png"></p>

 **Note:**
-- Implementing BVH will make your renderer much faster, but it is not required to finish the assignment.
-When you go to Render mode and click Open Render Window, there is a checkbox to not use BVH (or pass `--no_bvh` if rendering from the command line).
-Uncheck that and you will be able to test the rest of the tasks in A3.5.
 - We've provided test cases in `tests/test.a3.task3.bvh.hit.cpp` to construct a mesh that uses `bvh::hit` and see whether the ray intersects the mesh by comparing the resulting trace informations.
 ---